Rahmat907/beyondchats-fullstack-intern-assignment/README.md

 Phase 1 – Completed

-Phase 1 objectives achieved:
+Phase 1 has been successfully completed.
+In this phase, the focus was on scraping blog data and building a solid backend foundation using REST APIs.

+What was achieved in Phase 1:

 Scraped the 5 oldest articles from the last page of BeyondChats blogs

-Stored scraped articles in a database
+Stored the scraped article data in MongoDB

-Built RESTful CRUD APIs for managing articles
+Built RESTful CRUD APIs to manage articles (Create, Read, Update, Delete)

 Phase 2 and Phase 3 are planned and will be implemented next.

-🧠 Phase 1 Details
+Phase 1 Details
 Data Source
 Blog URL:
 https://beyondchats.com/blogs?page=15

 What Phase 1 Does

-Fetches HTML content from the last blog page
+Fetches HTML content from the last page of the blog

-Extracts:
+Extracts the following information:

 Article title

 Article URL

-Stores article data in MongoDB
+Stores the extracted data in MongoDB

-Exposes APIs to:
+Exposes REST APIs to:

 Create articles